-You may earn up to 3% extra credit for participating in studies run through the Human Participant Pool (1% per hour study).
-This is meant to be educational, so you must also write a very short (about a page) description for each study you participate in.
+You may earn up to 2% extra credit for participating in studies run through the Human Participant Pool (1% per hour study).
+This is meant to be educational, so you must also write a very short (1/2 - 1 page) description of each study you participated in.
 This description should identify the hypothesis (if any) of the study, the basic design (experimental, correlational, etc.), the independent and dependant variables (if any), and should also address what the real-world implications of the research are (if any).
 If you are interested in doing this, you will need to set up an account through the Sona system.
 Please talk to me if you need help doing this.